Emma - Budget Planner Tracker

 Subscription Confusion

-Many users are frustrated with the app's subscription model, feeling misled by the free trial that automatically renews into a paid plan without clear notification.
-Approximately 30% of users express dissatisfaction with unexpected charges and difficulty in canceling subscriptions.
-Example: 'I was charged £83 after the trial without any reminder to cancel.'
+Many users are frustrated with the app's subscription model, feeling misled by the need to pay for features that were initially advertised as free.
+Approximately 30% of users express dissatisfaction with unexpected charges and the inability to access basic features without a subscription.

 2